What is Accounts Receivable Factoring?

 Unlimited funding potential

 Unlike a traditional bank loan, accounts receivable factoring companies do not offer a fixed credit line.
-Instead, as your sales increase so does your access to immediate working capital.
+Instead, your access to immediate working capital increases as your increased sales.
+After all, it’s revenue you’ve already earned.

 No monthly minimum or maximum amounts